Vlad774/ActiveDirectoryLab/README.md

 Remote Access: Enable secure remote logins, showcasing effective network and security configurations.

-This project demonstrates expertise in Active Directory management, automation, and network administration for IT professionals."
+This project demonstrates expertise in Active Directory management, automation, and network administration for IT professionals.

 <h2>Languages and Utilities Used</h2>